 - In deciding whether Officers should be eligible to apply for Student Committee-coordinated awards each year, each Student Committee cabinet should be mindful of the appearance of impropriety.

-- The Student Committee submits a committee update report to each edition of the Society’s newsletter.
+- The Student Committee submits a committee update report in the September, February, and June editions of the Society’s monthly e-news.

-- The Student Committee communicates with Student Affiliates and, when appropriate, the Society as a whole, via the Society’s electronic mailing lists and other communication outlets (e.g., social media).
+- The Student Committee communicates with Student Affiliates and, when appropriate, the Society as a whole, via the Society’s electronic mailing lists and other communication outlets (e.g., social media, Campus Representative listserv).

 Article V: Amendments

 - The Student Committee can propose By-Laws amendments through its voting process for subsequent approval by the Executive Committee.
-Proposed amendments becoming effective upon Executive Committee approval.
+Proposed amendments become effective upon Executive Committee approval.